 Work on Community Building

-Some simple ice-breakers, like an All About Me Book Activity or Paper Bag book, or a Back to School Escape Room challenge are a great way for kids to get to know one another.
+Some simple ice-breakers, like an All About Me Book Activity or Paper Bag book, or a Back to School Escape Room challenge are a great way for kids to get to know one another and to help you get to know your students.

 Speaking of challenges, they are also a good way to help kids develop a growth mindset.
 A growth mindset is so important to academic success.
 But it doesn’t always come naturally.
 It’s a good idea to help your kiddos develop a growth mindset at the beginning of the year.
 This post contains lots of ideas about how to teach growth mindset in the classroom.
 Or you can use these fun, interactive, no-prep growth mindset activities for an easy way to inspire your kids to take a can-do attitude.